-Preliminary estimated resident population (ERP) data is compiled and published quarterly and is generally made available five to six months after the end of each
+Preliminary Estimated Resident Population (ERP) data is compiled and published quarterly and is generally made available five to six months after the end of each

 Every year, the 30 June ERP is further disaggregated by sex and single year of age, and is made available five to six months after the end of the reference quarter.
-Commencing with data for September quarter 2006, revised estimates are released annually and made available 21 months after the end of the reference period for the previous financial year, once more accurate births, deaths and net overseas migration data becomes available.
+Commencing with data for September guarter 2006, revised estimates are released annually and made available 21 months after the end of the reference period for the previous financial year, once more accurate births, deaths and net overseas migration data becomes available.
 In the case of births and deaths, the revised data is compiled on a date of occurrence basis.
 In the case of net overseas migration, final data is based on actual traveller behaviour.
-Final estimates are made available every 5 years after a census and revisions are made to the previous intercensal period.
-ERP data is not changed once it has been finalised.
-Releasing preliminary, revised and final ERP involves a balance between timeliness and accuracy.
+Generally ERP data is not changed once it has been finalised unless there are compelling reasons to do so, as in June 2013 when data from September 1991 to June 2006 was revised (for more information on this recasting process, please see the feature article titled Recasting 20 years of ERP in the December quarter 2012 issue of Australian